idio-lang/DIPS/source/implementing-idio/compound-types/arrays.rst

       :samp:`{depth}` can be the *symbol*:

-      * ``shallow`` meaning each element in the new array is simply a reference to the element n the original array
+      * ``shallow`` meaning each element in the new array is simply a reference to the element in the original array

       * ``deep`` meaning that each element in the new array is a (recursive) copy of the element in the original array

-      :samp:`{extra}` indicates how much mor ethe array should be grown -- presumably in preparation for some impending use.
+      :samp:`{extra}` indicates by how many more elements the array's *allocation* should be grown -- presumably in preparation for some impending use.
 This avoids the risk of the new array doubling in size if the growth is known in advance.
+The initial in-use size will be the same size as the original array :samp:`{array}`.

 :samp:`array-fill! {array} {fill}`